noamzuck/The-Control-System/README.md

       +---rap
           +---cool.mp3
   ```
-  * Then open the 'index.html' file from the main folder.
+  * Then open in Google Chrome the 'index.html' file from the main folder.
   * Choose the type of system you want (Sound or Video).
   * Wait until the system finishes loading.
   * Click the button and select the correct folder.